47solar/nf_lit/README.md

-# You must have iptables pre-installed
+# You must have iptables pre-installed !

-Example use:
+Example use :

 Ban request "attack" on port 80:
         ./test.sh --ban INPUT --port 80 --sring "attack"